cdec/cdec.github.com/guide/tutorial.md

     1263742 CountEF=0.301030009985 MaxLexFgivenE=1.31197583675 MaxLexEgivenF=0.796108067036 IsSingletonF=0.0 IsSin
     gletonFE=1.0 ||| 0-0 1-1 3-2 4-4

+You can read more about [the cdec grammar format](/documentation/rule-format.html).

 ### 7. Build the target language model
 Estimated time: **1 minute**